How to Engrave a Dog Tag – The 6 Best Methods Explained

 Use a stencil or marker to pre-draw the text or pattern on the dog tag.

-Attach the dog tag to your work surface to prevent it from slipping.
+Secure the dog tag to your work surface to prevent slipping.

-Use a fine engraving cutter that is suitable for the brand's material.
+Insert a fine engraving burr suitable for the tag's material.

 Step 4: Start engraving slowly